 Ultimately, the goal is to stain your deck when the following conditions are present:

 - It’s a cloudy day, or the deck is in the shade

 - The wind is calm

 Get Help Staining Your Deck

-For results you can count on every time, choose Mr. Handyman to stain your deck.
-Our technicians have an average of 10 years’ experience, so there’s no chance of making a mistake while staining your deck.
+For results you can count on every time, choose Mr. Handyman® to stain your deck.
+Our home improvement professionals have an average of 10 years of experience, so you can rest assured that they will do the job right!
 We also offer other deck and patio services, including power washing and repair work.
-We can even construct a new deck from the ground up!
+We can even construct a beautiful, new deck from the ground up!